Q: What does the term canned hunting refer to?

 Q: How many lions and other predators are being kept in captivity across South Africa.

-A: According to government and private sectors sources, it is thought there are about 200 farms and breeding facilities holding somewhere between 6 000 and 8 000 predators in captivity.
-The vast majority, possibly as many as 7 000 of these, are lions.
+A: According to government and private sectors sources, it is thought there are over 200 farms and breeding facilities holding somewhere between 6 000 and 8 000 predators in captivity.
+Some believe this figure could be in excess of 10 000.
+The vast majority of these predators, possibly as many as 7 000, are lions.
 Other species include cheetah and leopard as well as a host of exotic animals such as tiger, jaguar and puma.

 Q: Why do we not have a clearer idea of the numbers of predators in captivity?